monkins1010/Verusguideassets/VerusPay Installation Guide.md

 Create a new user that we will log in as to install the Verus Command line wallet.

 type in `adduser wallet` then press enter.
-:warning: Set a password, this will be used when the wallet user wants to do something that requires extra privileges **Write it down as wallet password ** :warning:
+:warning: Set a password, this will be used when the wallet user wants to do something that requires extra privileges **Write it down as wallet password** :warning:
+Press enter for all the user names and accept the default

+Type:

+`